 Ala Moana Center

 If you’ve read my other blog post about malls in LA, you’ll know that I have a special affinity for them.
 Ala Moana Center is the biggest open-air mall in the world and the seventh biggest mall in the United States.
 It is massive and has every store you could ever think of.
-It’s so big that It even has two food courts.
+It’s so big that It even has two food courts!
 You’ll definitely feel the island vibes as you walk around.
-Shuttle buses come and go from Waikiki all day.
-Ala Moana was the perfect place to stroll among the locals and people-watch.
+Shuttle buses come and go from Waikiki all day long.
+Ala Moana was the perfect place to stroll people-watch and grab a quick bite.

 Helicopter Tour

 We booked with Blue Hawaiian Helicopters company.
 I wish I could say that I enjoyed this, but I had a rather unfortunate experience.
 Ten minutes into the 45-minute tour, I got motion sickness.
-It was bad.
-I was also sitting in the back.
-Thank God I had a window seat and there was a throw-up bag and a citrus wipe that I rubbed on my nose to relieve the discomfort, otherwise I don’t know If I could have survived.
+It was bad because I was also sitting in the back.
+Thank God I had a window seat and they provided a throw-up bag and a citrus wipe that I rubbed on my nose to relieve the discomfort, otherwise I don’t know If I could have survived.
 The good thing about Oahu is that it’s pretty accessible to the public, so all the landmarks the pilot pointed out were already on my radar.
-We flew right through the jagged green mountains of Kuaola Ranch, where the Jurassic Park and Jurassic World franchises were filmed and where tours are also available (we went to the beach but we didn’t visit the ranch).
+We flew right through the jagged green mountains of Kuaola Ranch, where the Jurassic Park and all the Jurassic World franchises were filmed.
+We went to the beach but we didn’t visit the ranch.
 If you’re going to drive throughout the island like we did, I don’t think the helicopter tour is necessary.
-However, if you’re going to another island like Kaui, which is a nature preserve, go for it.
-The helicopter itself did a lot of tilts forward and sideways, which heightened the dizziness even more.
+However, if you’re going to another island like Kauai, which is a nature preserve, go for it.
+The helicopter itself did a lot of tilts forward and sideways, which exacerbated my dizziness.
 It was also very time-consuming since the bus also picked up and dropped off more tourists that were staying in hotels near ours in Waikiki.

 Kuaola Regional Park

-A beautiful beach located in Kuaola Valley.
-Like I said in the paragraph above, this valley includes the Kuaola Ranch, a private nature reserve where the Jurassic Park and Jurassic World franchises, and other multitude of Hollywood movies and TV shows were filmed.
+This beautiful beach is located in Kuaola Valley.
+Like I said in the paragraph above, this valley includes the Kuaola Ranch, a private nature reserve where the Jurassic Park and Jurassic World franchises were filmed.
 I was really looking forward to going to the Secret Island, which you can only access by boat.
-We called the tour guide company, but all the time slots were sold out for Saturday and Sunday so, we enjoyed the beach instead.
-Like Waimanalo Beach, we went late in the day and the weather was a little crazy, so the waves were pounding the beach.
+We called the tour guide company, but all the time slots were sold out for Saturday and Sunday, so we just enjoyed the beach instead.
+Just like Waimanalo Beach, we went there later in the day and the weather was a little crazy.
 If you ever go there, don’t miss the ATV Tour at the ranch!

 Dole Plantation

 Another cute touristy spot in central Oahu.
-My dad saw the big pineapple maze from the helicopter (at this point on the tour I was almost passed out and couldn’t wait to get out).
+During the helicopter tour, my dad saw the big pineapple maze.
+At this point, I almost passed out and couldn’t wait to get out, so I wasn’t paying attention.

-This maze has 8 hidden stations for you to find.
-We only found two and made our way out since it was our last day and we had to catch a red-eye back to LA.
-We also bought tickets for the plantation garden tour, which consisted in a walk around the gardens through different tropical and exotic plants.
+This maze has 8 hidden stations that you have to find.
+After we found two, we left.
+It was our last day and we had to catch a red-eye back to LA.
+We also bought tickets for the plantation garden tour, which consisted in walking around the gardens through different tropical and exotic plants.
 There was also a train that took you around the whole pineapple plantation.

 Of course, the main highlight was the dole whip!!
 It was good.
 I can’t say the pineapple slice that came with the dole whip was the freshest or ripest I’ve ever eaten, but it was good.
 There were also a lot of booths outside the big souvenir shop, which looked more like a supermarket.
-We treated ourselves to a fresh tasty sugarcane juice!
-It was worth the drive just for this drink.
+We treated ourselves to a cup of fresh, tasty sugarcane juice.
+It was incredibly refreshing!

 Byodo-In Temple

 This place reminded us of the temples we used to visit in Kyoto, Japan.
 It was just like being there.
 This temple is a worthwhile stop you won’t regret.
-You will feel an instant sense of calmness and serenity.
-The beauty you’re surrounded by, will instantly make you do introspective work.
+Once I got out of the car, I felt a sense of calmness.
 Inside the temple, there was a bench right in front of the big peaceful Buddha statue.
 I’m so thankful for this experience.
-The backdrop was the same as the botanical gardens I mentioned before: misty clouds pouring over the majestic green mountains and lush green trees.
+The backdrop was the same as the botanical gardens I mentioned before: misty clouds hovering over the majestic green mountains and lush green trees.

 Bailey’s Antiques and Aloha shirts

 If you have a penchant for Hawaiian shirts like my dad, this place will be heaven on earth!
-This store boasts 15,000 Hawaiian shirts in every price range, starting at $15.
-Although, if you live in LA you can get the pricey shirts (the good ones) for a much cheaper price at any vintage shirt store in LA.
-Nonetheless, it was fun roaming around browsing through the never-ending inventory!
+Bailey’s Antiques and Aloha shirts boasts 15,000 Hawaiian shirts in every price range, starting at $15.
+Although, if you live in LA you can get the pricey shirts (the good ones) for a much cheaper price at any vintage store in LA.
+Nonetheless, it was fun roaming around, browsing through the never-ending inventory!

 If you want to know the cool spots we ate at, click here!